Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB

-The remainder of this paper is structured as follows: Section~\ref{sec:BO} introduces the BO algorithm and discusses various approaches specifically designed to tackle the issue of low performance in high-dimensional problems.
+\textbf{Outline of the paper:} Section~\ref{sec:BO} introduces BO.
+Approaches to make BO efficient in high dimensions are discussed in Section~\ref{sec:HDBO}.
 Following this, Section~\ref{sec:setup} presents an overview of the experimental setup employed for our comparative study.
-Results are presented and discussed in Section~\ref{sec:results} and Section~\ref{sec:furtherdiscussion}.
+Results are presented and discussed in Sections~\ref{sec:results} and~\ref{sec:furtherdiscussion}.
 Finally, Section~\ref{sec:conclusion} summarizes the conclusions drawn from our study and outlines the subsequent important steps for further exploration of the current challenges.
-Additional details regarding the individual algorithms and an extensive analysis of the obtained results can be found in the appendix at the end of the paper.
+Additional details regarding the individual algorithms and an extensive analysis of the obtained results are provided in the appendix.